5 people charged after migrant boat capsized, killing 3, including 14-year-old boy from India

 Two Mexican citizens were arrested at the beach near where the boat overturned.
 They were charged with human smuggling resulting in death, a crime that carries a maximum penalty of death or life in prison.

-Border Patrol agents found eight migrants who managed to make it to shore.
+Border Patrol agents found eight migrants after they managed to make it to shore.
 The agents also identified vehicles with drivers who were waiting to pick up the migrants as part of the smuggling scheme, according to court documents.

+Seven of the eight migrants are also from Mexico and were interviewed by the consular staff.

-“The drowning deaths of these children are a heartbreaking reminder of how little human traffickers care about the costs of their deadly business,” said U.S. Attorney Adam Gordon.
+“The drowning deaths of these children are a heartbreaking reminder of how little human traffickers care about the costs of their deadly business,” U.S. Attorney Adam Gordon said.
 “We are committed to seeking justice for these vulnerable victims, and to holding accountable any traffickers responsible for their deaths.”

 Migrants are increasingly turning to the risky alternative offered by smugglers to travel by sea to avoid heavily guarded land borders, including off California’s coast.
 Pangas leave the Mexican coast in the dead of night.